 When that happens, we stop listening to one another and just start a tit for tat of trying to one-up each other; completely unproductive and unhealthy behavior.

-I also highly recommend Gottman’s books, in particular: The Seven Principles for Making Marriage Work.
+I also highly recommend Gottman’s books, in particular: The Seven Principles for Making Marriage Work (click to read my review of his book).

 So part of learning how to argue in a healthy manner is learning how to take ownership when we screw up.